 I should add that Kiyotada, Ichihiro, and Yokozaka’s tools were expensive even when they were alive and producing daily.
 But since the tools I was seeking were to be secondary, perhaps temporary tools, I was willing to sacrifice appearance for lower cost on condition that the tools satisfied my performance goals.
 The blacksmiths I found did not make the prettiest blades, but they all cut like crazy and kept cutting a long time without dulling or chipping.

 During this process I was in communication with professional woodworker friends in the US that know how to use and maintain Japanese planes and chisels.
 I told them of my adventures and even sent them some of the tools I found to try.
 After testing the tools they too wanted some.
 Word of mouth spread and one thing lead to another.

 I have a day job, so C&S Tools is not focused on maximizing profits.
-We sell our tools for the standard retail price in Japan plus PayPal fees of 4.1%, without a gaijin or export markup.
-It’s more of an excuse for me to spend time with the Japanese blacksmiths and other honest craftsmen I respect.
+We sell our tools for the standard retail price in Japan plus online transaction fees without a gaijin or export markup.
+It’s more an excuse to spend time with the Japanese blacksmiths and other honest craftsmen I respect than a cash cow.